-In addition the data transferred over the memory bus to and from (bi-directional encryption) the CPU, Coprocessors, the special SFRs and selected peripheral devices connected to the peripheral bus are encrypted automatically with a dynamic key change.
+In addition the data transferred over the memory bus to and from (bi-directional encryption) the CPU, Co-processors, the special SFRs and selected peripheral devices connected to the peripheral bus are encrypted automatically with a dynamic key change.
+More information is given in the confidential Security Target [8].
 The covered security functional requirements are FPT_PHP.3 "Resistance to physical attack", FDP_IFC.1 "Subset information flow control", FPT_ITT.1 "Basic internal TSF data transfer protection", FDP_ITT.1 "Basic internal transfer protection and FPT_FLS.1 "Failure with preservation of secure state".
-CPU